whatasame-labs/learning-spring/spring-library/src/test/java/com/github/whatasame/testconatiners/README.md

 * Java 17
 * Docker 24.0.6

 In this document, we will use Redis as example.
-You can use other database or service like MySQL.
+You can use other service like MySQL.

 ## How to use Testcontainers